refinery/refinerycms/readme.md

     ruby script/server

-Now in your browser go to [http://localhost:3000](http://localhost:3000) and your site should be running.
+Now visit [http://localhost:3000](http://localhost:3000) and your site should be running.

 You will be prompted to setup your first user.